DavidWalshCode/Ladder-Lads/README.md

 Created by David Walsh & Alasdair Allen

-Ladder Lads is movement based puzzle game about two idiots who have no idea how to use a ladder, rescuing a cat from a tree
+Ladder Lads is movement based puzzle game about two idiots who have no idea how to use a ladder, rescuing a cat from a tree.

-The lads rotate 90° around each other and can extend and contract the ladder
+The lads rotate 90° around each other and can extend and contract the ladder.

 **CONTROLS:**